mahesh-panchal/nextflow-novice/_episodes/02-nextflow_foundation.md

 ## Running a workflow.

 A Nextflow workflow is executed using the `nextflow run <script.nf>` command.
-Each task is executed locally (on your computer) by default, and expects all the commands in your workflow tasks to be available on the command line.
-Although this is suitable for small scale data processing, Nextflow integrates support for several third-party softwares enabling large scale data processing through various package management tools, job schedulers, and distributed compute infrastructure tools (See supplementary materials).
+Each task is executed locally (on your computer) by default, and expects all the commands in your process tasks to be available on the command line.
+While local execution is suitable for small scale data processing, Nextflow integrates support for several third-party softwares enabling large scale data processing through various package management tools, job schedulers, and distributed compute infrastructure tools (See supplementary materials).

 ~~~
 $ nextflow run test.nf